-- IGCP, the International Gorilla Conservation Programme was formed in 1991, by three international conservation organisations and three protected area authorities: the African Wildlife Foundation (AWF), Fauna and Flora International (FFI) and the World Wide Fund for Nature (WWF); the Institut Congolais pour la Conservation de la Nature (ICCN), the Office Rwandais du Tourisme et des Parcs Nationaux (ORTPN) and the Uganda Wildlife Authority (UWA).
-Its goal is the sustainable conservation of mountain gorillas and their habitats.
-It aims to strengthen conservation of mountain gorillas in the Democratic Republic of the Congo (DRC), Uganda, and Rwanda, to develop a regional approach to mountain gorilla conservation, and to increase cooperation between the protected area authorities of the three mountain gorilla range states.
-This project has been successful in protecting mountain gorillas in the Virunga range, despite civil unrest and other setbacks.
+- IGCP, the International Gorilla Conservation Programme was formed in 1991, by three international conservation organisations and three protected area authorities: the African Wildlife Foundation (AWF), Fauna and Flora International (FFI) and WWF; the Institut Congolais pour la Conservation de la Nature (ICCN), the Office Rwandais du Tourisme et des Parcs Nationaux (ORTPN) and the Uganda Wildlife Authority (UWA).
+Its goal is the sustainable conservation of Mountain Gorillas and their habitats.
+It aims to strengthen conservation of Mountain Gorillas in the DRC, Uganda, and Rwanda, to develop a regional approach to Mountain Gorilla conservation, and to increase cooperation between the protected area authorities of the three Mountain Gorilla range states.
+This project has been successful in protecting Mountain Gorillas in the Virunga range, despite civil unrest and other setbacks.
 The IGCP has run a number of projects and is involved in population censuses.
-It works with national institutions and agencies to support conservation efforts, strengthen resources and build capacity. - The Great Apes Survival Project (GRASP) is an ambitious project of UNEP and UNESCO in collaboration with a whole range of partners which aims to lift the threat of imminent extinction faced by gorillas, chimpanzees (Pan troglodytes), bonobos (Pan paniscus) and orangutans (Pongo spp.)
+It works with national institutions and agencies to support conservation efforts, strengthen resources and build capacity. - The Great Apes Survival Project (GRASP) is an ambitious project of UNEP and UNESCO in collaboration with a whole range of partners which aims to lift the threat of imminent extinction faced by gorillas, chimpanzees (Pan troglodytes), Bonobos (Pan paniscus) and orangutans (Pongo spp.)
 (GRASP, 2003).
-GRASP will develop Great Ape Survival Plans (GASPs), raise funds to implement plans and develop a global strategy to co-ordinate efforts.
-In addition, an Atlas of Great Apes is being produced to provide up to-date information on the distribution status and conservation of the great apes, including the mountain gorilla. - Gorilla based tourism has been very successful, and has generated very substantial revenues to the country.
+GRASP will develop Great Ape Survival Plans (GASPs) for some of the species, raise funds to implement plans and develop a global strategy to co-ordinate efforts.
+In addition, an Atlas of Great Apes is being produced to provide up to-date information on the distribution status and conservation of the great apes, including the Mountain Gorilla. - Gorilla based tourism has been very successful, and has generated very substantial revenues to the country.
 It is seen as a key tool in protecting forest conservation areas in Rwanda.
 Tourism in the Volcanoes NP provided Rwanda around US\$ 0.5-1.0 million in 1990.
 Tourism was disrupted as a result of the conflict in the area, but is now increasing again.
 Fees were increased in 2004 to US\$ 350 per tourist per hour contact time with gorillas.
 The income is spent on protecting the park, and in local development projects (Jonkman, J.,2004). - The Gorilla Organization works to alleviate the pressure on the Volcanoes National Park by supporting the local communities and providing alternative resources.
 This includes the construction of water cisterns (with local partner ARASI); socio-economic support of the indigenous Batwa communities (with AIMPO); training in sustainable organic agriculture that includes tree-planting; the the provision of firewood-saving stoves (with the Imbaraga Farmers Union); and establishing a rural microcredit scheme (with Duterimbere).
 The organisation runs an extensive education campaign from its resource centre in Ruhengeri that includes support of wildlife clubs in primary and secondary schools (with VWC).